 Arthur is lying on the ground completely drained by the magic of the Eye of the Phoenix.
 One more day and he would have been dead.
-Morgana is not going to win this one.
+Morgana isn't going to win this one.
 Merlin is triumphant as he slips off the bracelet.
 He has followed Arthur all the way to the Perilous Lands.
-I do not care what happens to me as long as he is alright.
+I don't care what happens to me as long as he is alright.
 Relief is flooding him.

-He is outside the chamber where he knows he will find what keeps the undead army alive – The Cup of Life.
+He is outside the chamber where he will find what keeps the undead army alive – The Cup of Life.
 Its spell must be broken or they will all perish.
 The sword in his hand is familiar.
 Merlin wields it well and Morgana's soldiers fall with the help Lancelot.
-The blood that spills when Merlin knocks the cup off its pedestal to save them all leaves a trail of red on the wall.
+When Merlin knocks the cup off its pedestal to save them all the blood spilling leaves a trail of red on the wall.

 He is pushing the same sword into a stone for the future, whenever Arthur will need it.
 And then the day comes and the king is facing the sword, doubting himself more than ever.
 Merlin is there at his side.
 You have to believe, Arthur!
-The words are soothing and instill confidence.
+The words are soothing, kindling his confidence.
 Have faith!
 And Arthur trusts him and takes heart and believes.
 And he watches on proudly as the king pulls the sword out of the stone and proves to himself and his knights that he still is the king of Camelot.

 He is desperate.
-No, that does not even come near to what he feels.
-Gwen has poisoned Arthur with a potion more deadly than anything he has ever seen.
+No, that doesn't even come near to what he feels.
+Gwen has poisoned Arthur with a potion more deadly than anything he's ever seen.
 His nerves are raw from worry.
 The magic he uses is intensely powerful and drains every ounce of energy from his body.
 When life returns to Arthur he breaks down completely.
 Overcome by exhaustion and relief he sobs mindlessly into Gaius's arms.
 He will live.
 That was so close.
-Is all he can think.

 His fight with Valiant.
-Merlin had accused the knight of sorcery and nobody had believed him, until he used magic to bring the serpent's on Valiant's shield alive and proved that the man had wanted to kill Arthur using dark powers.
+Merlin had accused the knight of sorcery and nobody had believed him, until he used magic to bring the serpents on Valiant's shield alive and proved the man had wanted to kill Arthur using dark powers.

 Another fight passed before his eyes.
 Queen Annis's champion had been the tallest and strongest man Arthur had ever seen.
 His own sword felt odd, as if it had a mind of its own and he struggled against the skilled warrior.
 Then in the last minute he saw Merlin's eyes turn golden and enchant his opponent's weapon so Arthur could get the advantage he needed.